dianaflores55d/cse-163-data-visualizations/README.md

     Data Visualizations
 </h1>

-This collection showcases a range of engaging data visualization projects from my UC Santa Cruz course, CSE 163: Data Programming for Visualization.
+This collection showcases a range of engaging data visualization projects from my UC Santa Cruz course, CSE 163 (Data Programming for Visualization).
 Using D3.js, I created an animated bar graph, a dynamic multi-line chart, and an interactive geographic map.

 Links to Visualizations
 ------------------------